Author has written 52 stories for Humor, School, General, Life, Song, Fantasy, Friendship, Nature, Love, Essay, General, and Kids.

 Projects I'm currently working on, in unbelievably vague terms:

 Series 1: Middle-grade/young adult fantasy/adventure/steampunk/family/romance/hurt/comfort/angst series.
 Whoo!
 Planning for 25 books, mostly between 150 and 250 pages each.
 I'm working on almost all of them at once, but my main project, of course, is currently Book 1.
-Book 1 is in the 11th draft, about 120 pages right now, and almost done!
+Book 1 is in the 12th draft right now.
 It's also being edited by 3 different people.
-(This series is my baby.
-I'm in love with it.
-Except I'm mean to the characters.
-And really critical of my writing.
-This is what you do to books you love, not defend them to people who are trying to be helpful!)

 Series 2: Sequel to Series 1.
 Planning for 23 books of indeterminate length.
 Book 1 is all I've started, and it's only a couple pages long.
 But it promises to be fun.